Seven careers you can enter with any degree

 What you’ll do

 School teachers look after the educational, social, and emotional development of children.
-They teach younger children (within a primary/elementary school) or older children (within a secondary/middle /high school).
-A typical day will include lesson planning, teaching, marking, replying to emails, and updating class records.
+They might teach in a mainstream school, a special educational needs school, a non-traditional school, or work with home-schooled students.
+A typical day will include lesson planning, running activities in a classroom, marking, replying to emails, and updating class records.

 What you’ll need